 Border community residents and asylum seekers regularly encounter Border Patrol agents and U.S. Customs and Border Protection (CBP) officers in the course of their daily lives.
 Too often, these interactions are marked by violence and lead to death.
-This tracker is a tool created and managed by the ACLU of Texas to document these fatal encounters, in an effort to hold our government accountable for the lives that are taken by its officials.
+This tracker is a tool created and managed by the ACLU of Texas to document these fatal encounters in an effort to hold our government accountable for the lives that are taken by its officials.

 During this massive expansion, little to no oversight and accountability measures have been put in place.
-Agents are not held accountable for deaths in their custody or their use of excessive, deadly force.
+Agents are not being held accountable for deaths in their custody and their uses of excessive, deadly force.
 After years of fighting, families of the victims, which include vulnerable mothers and children, continue to seek justice for the deaths of their loved ones.

 This tracker includes all known fatal encounters with CBP personnel as reported by media outlets and the CBP’s Office of Public Affairs as of January 2010.
 The ACLU of Texas regularly reviews and updates the tracker.

 - Total deaths of minors: 12

-- Total deaths resulting from Border Patrol-involved car chases: 56
+- Total deaths resulting from Border Patrol involved car chases: 63

 - Total deaths resulting from cross-border shootings: 6